Space Shuttle Challenger disaster: Second accident

 On February 1, 2003, the program had its second accident when Columbia disintegrated during reentry during STS-107, killing all seven crew members on board.
 The cause was bipod foam from the external tank striking the orbiter's left wing during launch.
 Once again, NASA's organizational culture was heavily scrutinized.
 As with the O-ring erosion, NASA did not consider foam strikes to be a potential risk to the astronauts, despite multiple instances of foam strikes on previous missions.
 In addition, scheduling issues had once again risen, as NASA was under internal pressure to adhere to a launch schedule for assembling the International Space Station.
-The CAIB concluded that NASA had failed to learn many lessons from the Challenger disaster, stating: "NASA's response to the Rogers Commission did not meet the Commission's intent" and "the causes of the institutional failure responsible for Challenger have not been fixed."
+The Columbia Accident Investigation Board (CAIB) concluded that NASA had failed to learn many lessons from the Challenger disaster, stating: "NASA's response to the Rogers Commission did not meet the Commission's intent" and "the causes of the institutional failure responsible for Challenger have not been fixed."
 The Space Shuttle returned to flight in 2005 with STS-114.